What is Naturalization

 Becoming A US Citizen With the Naturalization Application

 After completing and submitting the naturalization application, a United States Citizenship and Immigration Services (USCIS) officer must interview the applicant before citizenship is granted.
 If the USCIS interviewer believes the naturalization applicant meets qualifications, the applicant is sworn in as a U.S. citizen after taking the Oath of Allegiance to the United States.

-Talk With An Immigration Lawyer Near Syracuse, NY About Your Naturalization Application
+Talk With An Experienced Immigration Lawyer About Your Naturalization Application

 While many immigration lawyers near Syracuse, NY offer free initial consultations, these free consultations often are too short to provide legal advice that matters for the specifics of your case.
-At Moon Law Office, our initial consultation includes a detailed review of all relevant paper work and individual, in depth attention to your questions and concerns.
+Your initial consultation includes a detailed review of all relevant paper work and individual, in depth attention to your questions and concerns.

 Errors, even ones that seem small, in a naturalization application can delay your plans for years.
 Whether you haven’t started your application yet, or you’re already in the process and need professional guidance, contact today to schedule your consultation.

 Don’t Get Delayed.
 Schedule A Consultation Today.

 Becoming a US citizen isn’t easy.
 There are a lot of requirements that need to be met to be eligible for US citizenship.
 While free initial consultations typically don’t provide the attention, time and care needed to provide meaningful legal advice, Ms. Moon's no obligation initial consultation provides an in depth review of all paperwork related to citizenship status.